 Note:

-A Business User with the required Automation Co-Pilot Business User license can execute the process and interact with the AI Agent.
+A business user with the required Automation Co-Pilot Business User license can execute the process and interact with the AI Agent.
 The diagram also shows the specific permissions required for each user role to perform these tasks.
 For more information about the roles and permissions, refer Roles and permissions.